New legislation seeks to increase outdoor access for veterans.

 — Kathy Roth-Douquet, Founder and CEO of Blue Star Families

-PeopleForBikes has worked with the sponsors and industry partners on this important legislation.
-We look forward to working with the leaders of this bill to help it move through the legislative process.
+PeopleForBikes has worked with the sponsors and industry partners on this important legislation, and we look forward to continued work to help this bill move through the legislative process.

 This bill has been widely endorsed by outdoor recreation and veterans advocacy groups, including Veterans of Foreign Wars, Disabled American Veterans, Paralyzed Veterans of America, Blue Star Families, Vet Voice Foundation, Minority Veterans of America, Outdoor Alliance and Outdoor Industry Association.